 “Rather than regarding the human and economic costs as inevitable, countries would do far better to ensure that their populations and their infrastructure were more resilient.
 This would involve strengthening infrastructures such as bridges and roads, as well as schools and other buildings that provide shelter and support at times of crisis.”

-She also adds that governments should invest in ‘more robust health infrastructure’.
-Although these investments or costs of adaptation to natural and biological hazards will require significant resources amounting to S270 billion, this would only represent one-fifth or yearly losses of 0.85% of Asia-Pacific’s GDP.
+She also notes that governments should invest in more robust health infrastructure.
+Although these investments or costs of adaptation to natural and biological hazards will require significant resources amounting to S270 billion, this would only represent one-fifth of the yearly losses, equivalent to 0.85% of the Asia-Pacific’s GDP.

-Funding for climate adaptation can come from expected fiscal revenues or new innovative resources like climate-resilient bonds, debt-for-resilience swaps, and debt relief initiatives.
+Funding for climate adaptation can come from expected fiscal revenues or innovative new resources, such as climate-resilient bonds, debt-for-resilience swaps, and debt relief initiatives.

 Alisjahbana writes further about the report, “COVID-19 has demonstrated yet again how all disaster risks interconnect – how a public health crisis can rapidly trigger an economic disaster and societal upheaval.
 This is what is meant by ‘systemic risk,’ and this is the kind of risk that policymakers now need to address if they are to protect their poorest people.”
 She said further: